 1) Give back.
 If you had mentors, colleagues, or others in your community who helped you get to where you are in your career, be open to meeting with professionals who are also seeking your insight or support.

 2) Listen first.
 Before starting the dialogue telling them about yourself, inquire as to how your support can be most useful and/or their purpose for the meeting.

 3) Respect their time.
 Even if you are doing someone a favor by meeting with them (e.g., a law student requesting a networking meeting), they may be paying for parking, taking time away from studying, taking time off a job, or time away from a project, to accommodate you.
 Be kind and courteous by giving them your full attention during the meeting.

 At the end of the day, we are all part of a network.
 It’s a small community of professionals who can help build one other up and support one other.
 The basics really only involve being respectful, courteous, and supportive to each other.

-About the Author: Megan Lutes is the Chief Legal Officer and Co-Founder of The Conscious Inclusion Company, an organization focused on diversity, equity, and inclusion in the workplace.
+About the Author: Megan Lutes is the Chief Legal Officer and was Co-Founder of The Conscious Inclusion Company, an organization focused on diversity, equity, and inclusion in the workplace.
 Megan is also the Director of Legal at Convoy, Inc., a technology startup in Seattle.
 Megan is actively involved in the legal community as well as deeply involved in driving forward diversity efforts in the community.
 She sits on the advisory board for CenterForce USA and the executive committee for the ACC.
 Megan is a keynote speaker and is/has been a featured speaker for various summits, including Women, Influence & Power in law summits, ACC summits, the Women in Legal & Corporate Leadership summit